What Happens After Treatment for Small Intestine Adenocarcinoma?

 When treatment ends, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 It is important to keep your health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-Should your cancer return, our document called When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.
+Should your cancer return, Coping with Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.

 Seeing a new doctor